Fabrizio-Caruso/CROSS-LIB/README.md

 -------------------------------------------
 ## CREATING A NEW GAME PROJECT

-In order to create a new game project we can use the `create_xl` scripts that will create the necessary initial source code files, graphic assets and Makefile inside a folder in the `games` folder.
+In order to create a new game project we can use the `xl create` scripts that will create the necessary initial source code files, graphic assets and Makefile inside a folder in the `games` folder.

 The script is used as follows: